|Abbott Lowell Cummings|

 After relocating in Newburyport, MA in 1971 just as urban renewal was getting off the ground, we soon found ourselves in close contact with others, like us, who had been drawn to Newburyport for its collection of decaying 18th and 19th century houses that had been languishing for years, shabby, run down but with mouth watering features and historic integrity just waiting to be rescued.

-From time to time I would hear someone say something about " Abbott says....."
+From time to time I would hear someone say something about someone I didn't know. " Abbott says....." was heard from time to time.
 Who was Abbott?

 I soon found out that Abbott Cummings was the undisputed expert on early houses and also Federal period houses inspired by Asher Benjamin of which Newburyport had many.